A topic from the subject of Biochemistry in Chemistry.

 Structure:

-• DNA (deoxyribonucleic acid): Double-stranded helix; backbone composed of alternating sugar (deoxyribose) and phosphate groups; nitrogenous bases (adenine, guanine, cytosine, thymine) pair to form complementary strands (A-T, C-G).
+• DNA (deoxyribonucleic acid): A double-stranded helix; its backbone is composed of alternating sugar (deoxyribose) and phosphate groups; nitrogenous bases (adenine, guanine, cytosine, thymine) pair to form complementary strands (A-T, C-G).
+The double helix is stabilized by hydrogen bonds between the base pairs and hydrophobic interactions between the stacked bases.

-• RNA (ribonucleic acid): Single-stranded molecule; backbone similar to DNA but with ribose sugar; nitrogenous bases include adenine, guanine, cytosine, and uracil (U replaces T).
+• RNA (ribonucleic acid): A typically single-stranded molecule; its backbone is similar to DNA but with ribose sugar instead of deoxyribose; nitrogenous bases include adenine, guanine, cytosine, and uracil (U replaces T).
+RNA can fold into complex three-dimensional structures due to intramolecular base pairing.

 Function: